 Dr. Rie Tanaka is a Pianist, music educator, and wellness specialist.

 Rie maintains a full concert schedule for solo and chamber performances.
-She has appeared in venues such as NHK Osaka hall, Phoenix hall in Osaka Japan, the Ordway Center for the Performing Arts, Landmark Center in St. Paul, Thrasher Opera House in Wisconsin, among others.
-She is on the roster of performance artists of the Thursday Musical Concert Series, Schubert Club Courtroom Concert Series, Hastings Arts Center Coffee Concert Series, South Beach Chamber Ensemble, and the Saint Paul Conservatory of Music Coffee Concert Series.
+She was featured on Minnesota Public Radio’s “Your Classical,” Wisconsin Public Radio’s “Route 51” and StarTribune’s “The Week’s Best Classical Concerts,” among many regional channels and press.
+She has performed in venues such as NHK Osaka hall, Phoenix hall in Osaka Japan, the Ordway Center for the Performing Arts, Landmark Center in St. Paul, and Thrasher Opera House in Wisconsin.
+She was the featured artist at the Des Moines Symphony Orchestra’s DMSO at Home, Leif Eriksson International Festival, Bayfield Summer Concert Series, Schubert Club’s Courtroom Concerts, St. Louis Park Summer Concert Series, and Minneapolis Downtown Improvement District.

 As a chamber musician, she often collaborates with her husband Jesse Nummelin (assistant principal Cellist of Des Moines Symphony Orchestra) as Duo Ihana.
 She has been a guest pianist with the South Beach Chamber Ensemble for their annual Wisconsin tour for the past 10 years, performing numbers of major Piano Trios, Quartets, and Quintets.
 She has collaborated with members of the Minnesota Orchestra, Saint Paul Chamber Orchestra, Minnesota Opera, Lyric Opera of Chicago, Phoenix Symphony, and many other notable musicians.